 Trust accounting can quickly eat up your time, especially when you want to make sure you’re doing it correctly.
 With legal-specific accounting programs, especially those that come as part of an integrated billing and practice management system, you’ll be able to cut down on how long is spent recording and tracking entries and matching them to matters.

 You’ll also be able to quickly generate the reports you need to stay compliant, including three-way reconciliations.
-Even generic programs don’t necessarily have all of the reports you need included, since they’re built for general industries.
+Even generic programs don’t necessarily have all of the reports you need to be included since they’re built for general industries.
 With the right tool, you can turn creating these required reports from hours into minutes, helping you stay audit-ready.

 Compliant Trust Accounting